 In addition, the F-1 status requires that international students who are legally in the US are here to reach their educational goal of obtaining a degree.
 Therefore, you are required to meet all registration requirements each semester.
 International students can take off in the summer term for their annual break.

 Please note: International students issued I-20s for F-1 status cannot take all on line courses.
-They can take online courses in addition to the 6 credits of hybrid required to maintain status each semester, but not less than this requirement, or they will fall out of legal status.
+They can take online courses in addition to the 6 credits of hybrid required to maintain status each semester.

 Your faculty advisor will assist you with which classes you must enroll in each term.
-If you have any questions about full course of study requirement, the International Programs Office Center for Global Engagement can assist you with immigration advice on the full time enrollment requirement.
+If you have any questions about full course of study requirement, the Center for Global Engagement can assist you with immigration support.